-Rhetoric is the art of effective or persuasive speaking or writing, especially in the use of figures of speech and other compositional techniques.
+Rhetoric is the art of persuasive speaking or writing, especially in the use of figures of speech and other compositional techniques.

 - 1. Read David McCullough's Commencement Speech to Wellesley High School (2012). - 2.
 Craft an analysis of the speech by fulfilling the following expectations: - a.
 Identify three devices McCullough uses in his speech (e.g., metaphor, repetition, symbolism, juxtaposition, diction, imagery, allusion, anecdote, etc. ANY LITERARY DEVICE IS UP FOR GRABS) and analyze WHY he uses each particular device.
-Consider the effect he is trying to have on his audience in the moment the device is used. - b.
-Research and reference the historical context in which the speech was given.
-Consider what was happening in America at the time the speech was delivered, and why is the speaker delivering this message to this particular audience.
-Consider how the historical context affects the content of the speech. - c.
+Consider the effect he is trying to have on this audience in particular given the context in which the speech is delivered. - b.
 End your response by answering the following question: What does this speech reveal about American values?

-Format: (two-page maximum, Times New Roman, 12pt, double-spaced) Formative: 50pts
+Format: (two-page maximum, Times New Roman, 12pt, double-spaced)

+Formative: 30 pts